epandurski/swaptacular.github.io/_posts/2023-10-16-under-the-hood-digital-coins.md

   code.
 The issuer of each currency (the debtor) can publish its digital coin on his/her website, advertisements, business cards etc.

-- Friends and business partners can share digital coins with each other, thus expunging the use the currencies that are most useful to them.
+- Friends and business partners can share digital coins with each other, thus expanding the use of the currencies that are most useful to them.

 In the next post I will talk about Swaptacular payment requests.